Freifunk-Dresden/ffdd-server/README.md

 # Freifunk Dresden: ffdd-server (current version 1.0.5)
-Configures an Debian (8/9) or Ubuntu-Server LTS (16.04/18.04) as Freifunk-Dresden Server, that could be used as internet gateway an as basis to add further services.
+Configures an Debian 9 (stretch) or Ubuntu-Server LTS (16.04/18.04) as Freifunk-Dresden Server, that could be used as internet gateway an as basis to add further services.

 **[Releases](https://github.com/Freifunk-Dresden/ffdd-server/releases)** - **[latest Stable Release](https://github.com/Freifunk-Dresden/ffdd-server/tree/T_RELEASE_latest)**